raspberrypi/libcamera/src/ipa/ipu3/ipu3-ipa-design-guide.rst

 The ordering of the algorithm processing is determined by their placement in the ``IPU3::algorithms_`` ordered list.

+Finally, the IPA metadata for the completed frame is returned back via the ``metadataReady`` signal.

 Sensor Controls
 ~~~~~~~~~~~~~~~

 The AutoExposure and AutoGain (AGC) algorithm differs slightly from the
 others as it requires operating directly on the sensor, as opposed to
 through the ImgU ISP.
-To support this, there is a dedicated action
+To support this, there is a ``setSensorControls``
-`ActionSetSensorControls` to allow the IPA to request controls to be set
+signal to allow the IPA to request controls to be set on the camera
-on the camera sensor through the pipeline handler.
+sensor through the pipeline handler.